naev/naev-website/content/blarg/2012-04-07_end-of-the-0-5-release-cycle.md

 ---
-title: End of the 0.5 Release Cycle
+title: 'End of the 0.5 Release Cycle'
 author: bobbens
 tags: [ 'development' ]
 ---